tetsuo-cpp/glacier/README.md

 # Glacier
 This is a toy object oriented programming language that I'm working on to consolidate what I've learnt about compilers so far.
-I plan to compile down to C and a custom bytecode format that I'll write a VM for (in C).
+I plan to compile down to a custom bytecode format that I'll write a VM for (in C).
 ## Definition
 I'll be making this up as I go along but here are some ideas.
 ```